wanglingsong/JsonSurfer/README.md

 </dependency>
 ```

-* JsonSurfer relies on third party library for parsing json and has dedicated maven projects built for them. e.g json-simple, gson or jackson
-* Pluggable json parser and model provider
+* JsonSurfer is flexible.
+With pluggable interface, you can choose your json library for parsing and modeling.
+For example:
 ```java
         // use json-simple parser (Json-Simple dependency is included by default)
         // transform json into json-simple model i.e.org.json.simple.JSONObject or org.json.simple.JSONArray